bawa-apaar/Kafka-python-with-MongoDB-/README.md

 3. If the value in "action" key is "D", unique key i.e "cargo_number" in my case is fetched from input message and if any record found in  Mongo table, then that record will delete.

-4. If any value apart fro "I/U/D" passed in input message.
+4. If any value apart from "I/U/D" passed in input message.
 That will be consider as a bad message.

+## Workflow

+1. First the zookeeper, server and MongoDB connections are made in CLI (refer CLI commands.txt file)

+2. Message is created is producer.py file and send over Kafka topic.

+3. That message is consumed in driver.py file and first that message is mapped to desired message by passing it to mapping_conversions.py file.
+Then based on the "action" key, corresponding function is called and MongoDB operations performed.

+## Acknowledgements

+Kafka installation and path setup is inspired from Udemy Course: https://www.udemy.com/course/apache-kafka/ by Stephane Maarek.
+Rest of the work is according to my requirements.
+Also stackoverflow helped me at some stages.